 Snapnames – A Handy Domain Tool

-In the domain world (the world that is constantly changing) – there are some tools that can help you keep ahead of the game.
-In particular there is a website called “Snapnames.com” that provides several domain services but none greater than being able to place a backorder on an existing (and taken) domain name…
+In the domain world (the world that is constantly changing).
+There are some handy domain tools that can help you keep ahead of the game.
+In particular, there is a website called “Snapnames.com” that provides several domain services.
+However, none greater than being able to place a backorder on an existing (and taken) domain name…

 So What’s The Catch – How Much Does This Cost?

 OK – we are interested in acquiring a domain name that is important to us or our clients.
 It is usually a domain name that is rather the primary domain required by a client or it is a very good secondary domain name.
-The domain name is being held by an owner out their in the “Interland” (Internet Land).
-I have several options on how to approach acquiring the domain name – one being to contact owner and ask if the owners is interested in selling the domain name.
+The domain name is being held by an owner out there in the “Interland” (Internet Land).
+I have several options on how to approach acquiring the domain name.
+One being to contact the owner and ask if the owner is interested in selling the domain name.

 So You Would Never Buy A Domain Name Directly?

-Well yes I would and I have – but in general you are really rolling the die out their.
-You need to really know what you are doing – you must understand the real value of the domain name (to you and to the seller – which quite often are not the same).
-Recently I acquired a fabulous domain name for a client – the absolute premier domain name for their business name (and a name that is used all over the country and every state) and we purchased the domain for $385.00 which was a tremendous deal.
+Well yes I would and I have – but in general you are really rolling the die out there.
+You need to really know what you are doing.
+You must understand the real value of the domain name (to you and to the seller – which quite often are not the same).
+Recently, I acquired a fabulous domain name for a client.
+The absolute premier domain name for their business name (and a name that is used all over the country and every state).
+We purchased the domain for $385.00 which was a tremendous deal.

 But Let Me Tell You a Great Snapnames Story…

-Over the last 10 years (really from 1997-2007) I was actively involved in promoting Australia with an annual event called the Australian Festival.
-I am now since retired from this very challenging role (and a recovering Festival Director) but over the course of many years running the festival and promoting the event primarily thru the web we acquired a very good portfolio of Australian related domain names.
+Over the last 10 years (really from 1997-2007), I was actively involved in promoting Australia.
+This was with an annual event called the Australian Festival.
+I am now since retired from this very challenging role (and a recovering Festival Director).
+Over the course of many years running the festival, and promoting the event primarily thru the web we acquired a very good portfolio of Australian related domain names.

 Usually I will do a “Who Is” to establish the owner of the domain name (and more importantly the expiration date).
 This expiration date quite often helps you establish the possibilities of the site becoming available.
 You never know on a domain name – the owner has moved on – the web dude no longer is in business – lots of funny things can happen when the domain is up for renewal…